-The cost of a fund like this would be offset by the fact that far fewer employees would need to be laid off, allowing the company to realise significant savings in severance and transition costs.
+The cost of a fund like this would be offset by the fact that far fewer employees would need to be laid off, allowing the company to realize significant savings in severance and transition costs.
 For this model to achieve its full potential, however, it may need to be part of a government-led, nationwide initiative, with rules for a minimum investment by companies to participate.

-Model 3: Long-Term Amortisation
+Model 3: Long-Term Amortization

 This model is easily scalable and relatively easy to adapt to existing accounting rules.
 In some jurisdictions, however, this kind of approach may face legal challenges or even have tax disadvantages depending on existing incentive rules.

-Which Option is Best for Your Organisation?
+Which Option is Best for Your Organization?